Name Change Affidavit Template, Free Download 2026

 State the Reason for the Change

 Write a clear, honest explanation of why you are changing your name.
 If it is due to marriage, reference the marriage certificate.
 If it is a personal preference, explain your motivation.
 Courts approve nearly all name changes that are not made for fraudulent purposes.
+After the change is granted, you may also need a proof of residency affidavit template when updating your driver's license.

 Complete the Criminal and Debt Disclosure